AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 * (null|string) Return value cannot be obtained when executed as a transaction because Ethereum nodes [discard](#transaction-return-values) transaction return values.
 However, if `p.tx.send` is set to `false`, this function will return the Ethereum contract address of the Fee Window that is currently active in the specified Universe, as a 20-byte hexadecimal string.

-### augur.api.Universe.getOrCreateFeeWindowByTimestamp(p)
+### augur.api.Universe.getOrCreateDisputeWindowByTimestamp(p)

-Gets the Ethereum contract address of the active [Fee Window](#fee-window) at the specified Unix timestamp in a given [Universe](#universe).
+Gets the Ethereum contract address of the active [Dispute Window](#dispute-window) at the specified Unix timestamp in a given [Universe](#universe).
 If the Ethereum contract address for the Fee Window does not already exist, this function will create it.
-This transaction will trigger a [`FeeWindowCreated`](#FeeWindowCreated) event if the Fee window is created without any errors.
+This transaction will trigger a [`DisputeWindowCreated`](#DisputeWindowCreated) event if the Fee window is created without any errors.

 #### Parameters: